IgorDrgonec/VectorBT-Flask/docs/docs/getting-started/installation.md

 # Installation

 !!! info
-    vectorbt PRO is a totally different beast compared to the community version.
+    vectorbt PRO is a totally different beast compared to the open-source version.
     In fact, the PRO version redesigns the underlying core to enable groundbreaking features.

     To avoid using an outdated code, make sure to only import **vectorbtpro**!